check-spelling/check-spelling-docs/Event-descriptions.md

 This is known to happen when a PR is reopened. check-spelling as of [v0.0.23](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.23) should be able to check spelling, but will not be able to upload a SARIF report as that requires information about the PR merge commit.

+Reruns of a check-spelling job for a merged PR will not work as GitHub will never recreate the merge head for a merged PR.
+You can create a new PR.

 ## <a id="missing-merge-head-r"></a>Resolution

 It's possible that the commit will be regenerated, but the simplest thing to do is to push a new commit.